CMHAAorg/cmhaa-website/site/content/membership.md

     leadtext: "We welcome businesses of all sizes and from all sectors as members.
       By becoming a member, your business will:"
   - type: split_title_content
-    leadtext: "CMHAA members are responsible for sharing the direction of mental wellbeing within their organisation.
+    leadtext: "CMHAA members are responsible for taking action on employee mental health and wellbeing within their organisations.
 In addition to an annual membership fee, we ask that our members commit to the following:"
-    title: Membership benefits
+    title: Membership requirements
     image: ""
     content: >-
       * Nominate a Senior Sponsor and Functional Lead to participate in CMHAA